SCLiao47/ValleyQC_ROA/README.md

-# QuadNLSysROA_Monmial
+# Quadratic Constraints for Local Stability Analysis of Quadratic Systems

-This repository contains the numerical results of paper "**Quadratic Constraints for Local Stability Analysis of Quadratic Systems**" by _Shih-Chi Liao, Maziar S. Hemati, Peter Seiler_ published at [IEEE Conference on Decision and Control 2022 in Cancun, Maxico](https://cdc2022.ieeecss.org/).
+This repository contains the numerical results of paper "**Quadratic Constraints for Local Stability Analysis of Quadratic Systems**" by _Shih-Chi Liao, Maziar S. Hemati, Peter Seiler_ to be published at [IEEE Conference on Decision and Control 2022 in Cancun, Maxico](https://cdc2022.ieeecss.org/).
 You can find an [arXiv version](xxxxxx) of the publication here.

 ## Abstract